Community Group FAQs

-CommUnity directs 60% of the income generated from each transaction made by a CommUnity Member at a CommUnity Merchants, to those community groups chosen by the CommUnity member equally (if there are more than one selected by each member).
+CommUnity directs 60% of the income generated from each transaction made by a CommUnity Member at a CommUnity Merchant, to those community groups chosen by the CommUnity Member equally (if there are more than one selected by each member).

 This money is untagged, and the recipient CommUnity Group(s) can spend it how they wish.

-The other 40% goes into a fund called The CommUnity Fund, and after operational costs, will be distributed to the community by way of application, where it is possible (but not guaranteed) a project or program could be funded up to 100% of the cost.
+The other 40% goes into a fund called The CommUnity Fund, which will be distributed to the community by way of application, where it is possible (but not guaranteed) a project or program could be funded up to 100% of the cost.

 The application process will be as brief and as straight forward as possible and depending on the needs, may not require significant time and can span over several years potentially.